asahala/Rockford-Patcher/README.md

 This patcher/trainer allows you to play the hidden level set, as well as turn on some cheats.

 Tested with the [ROCKFORD.EXE that is 29963 bytes in size](https://www.xtcabandonware.com/game/786/rockford).
 Has not been tested with the version with infinite lives.
-Does not work witht the 18kb ROCKFORD.EXE due to encryption.
+Does not work with the 18kb ROCKFORD.EXE due to encryption.

 ## Enabling hidden levels
 Either, copy all files from the folder ```gfx``` to your ROCKFORD directory.
 Then copy ```rockford_patcher.py``` into you your ROCKFROD directory and run it.
 You can just open it in Python's IDLE and hit F5.
 After this you can play the hidden levels by running ```ADDON.EXE```, but for this you'll need an old Dos machine or [DOSBox](https://www.dosbox.com/).